Vaux-le-Moncelot: Typology

 Vaux-le-Moncelot is a rural municipality, because it is part of the municipalities with little or very little density, within the meaning of the municipal density grid of INSEE.

-In addition, the municipality is part of the attraction area of Besançon, of which it is a municipality in the crown.
-This area, which includes 312 municipalities, is categorized in areas of 200,000 to less than 700,000 inhabitants.
+In addition, the municipality is part of the attraction area of Besançon, which is a municipality in the crown.
+This area, which includes 310 municipalities, is categorized as areas having 200,000 to less than 700,000 inhabitants.

 Land use

 The zoning of the municipality, as reflected in the database European occupation biophysical soil Corine Land Cover (CLC), is marked by the importance of the agricultural land (77.3% in 2018), nevertheless down compared to 1990 (79.2%).
 The detailed breakdown in 2018 is as follows: